 EEP Africa aims to build a pipeline of investment-ready clean energy projects.
 Portfolio companies are offered targeted and demand-driven business development support to build capacity, credibility and investment readiness.
 When a company is ready, EEP Africa facilitates linkages with the investor community through coaching, networking events and tailored matchmaking.

 EEP Africa recognises young professionals who are leading the clean energy transition in Africa.
-Launched in 2020, awardees are invited to speak at the EEP Africa Knowledge Exchange Forum.
-Meet our 2021 awardees: Admore Chiumia, Aman Baboolal, Madrin Maina, Tracy Kimathi and Ziwa Hillington.
-And read profiles of our first group of winners: Cleophas Ahishakiye, Esther Altorfer, Maya Khonje-Stewart, Elana Laichena and Priscilla Sani-Chimwele.
+Awardees are featured in individual profiles about their career path and invited to speak at the EEP Africa Knowledge Exchange Forum.
+Read about our 2021 awardees: Admore Chiumia, Aman Baboolal, Madrin Maina, Tracy Kimathi and Ziwa Hillington.
+And read profiles of our 2020 winners: Cleophas Ahishakiye, Esther Altorfer, Maya Khonje-Stewart, Elana Laichena and Priscilla Sani-Chimwele.

 The EEP Africa Knowledge Exchange Forum (KEF) is a dynamic event for project developers and other key players in the renewable energy and energy efficiency sector to discuss key topics in the field, share experiences, and build new business relationships.
 The event includes speakers, panels and roundtable discussions that offer participants valuable opportunities to share their own successes and challenges.